 Shareholder approval is required if any issue of Options, Performance Rights and Shares pursuant to the Plan is to fall within the exception to the calculation of the 15% limit imposed by Listing Rule 7.1 on the number of securities which may be issued without Shareholder approval.
 Accordingly, Shareholder approval is sought for the purposes of Listing Rule 7.2 Exception 13(b) which provides that Listing Rule 7.1 does not apply to an issue of securities under an employee incentive scheme that has been approved by the holders of ordinary securities within three years of the date of issue.
-Note, any proposed issue to Directors will still require shareholder approval.
+Note, any proposed issue to Directors will still require Shareholder approval.

-The maximum number of Options, Performance Rights and Shares that may be proposed to be issued in the future under the Plan following Shareholder approval is expected to be 61,923,182 (being 5% of issued share capital).
-Once this number is reached the Company will need to seek fresh approval from Shareholders if the subsequent issue of Options, Performance Rights or Shares under the Plan is to fall within Listing Rule 7.2 Exception 13.
+The maximum number of Options, Performance Rights and Shares that may be issued in the future under the Plan, in reliance on Listing Rule 7.2 Exception 13(b) following Shareholder approval, is expected to be less than 63,843,277 (5% of current issued share capital).
+Once this number is reached, the Company will need to seek fresh approval from Shareholders if the subsequent issue of Options, Performance Rights or Shares under the Plan is to fall within Listing Rule 7.2 Exception 13.
+However, shareholders should note the Company has imposed its own maximum cap on the number of Performance Rights (excluding performance Rights - A that are issued in lieu of Non-executive Director fees) that may be issued under the 2024 LTI Plan to 4% of the current issued capital.

-If the Resolution is passed, the Company will be able to issue Options, Performance Rights and Shares under the Plan up the maximum number set out in this Notice.
-In addition, those issues of Options, Performance Rights and Shares will be excluded from the calculation of the number of Equity Securities that the Company can issue without Shareholder approval under Listing Rule 7.1.
+If the Resolution is passed, the Company will be able to issue Options, Performance Rights and Shares under the Plan up to the maximum number set out in this Notice and those issues of Options, Performance Rights and Shares will be excluded from the calculation of the number of Equity Securities that the Company can issue without Shareholder approval under Listing Rule 7.1.

-If the Resolution is not passed, the Company will be able to proceed to issue Options, Performance Rights and Shares under the Plan, however the issue of those Options will not fall within the exception to the calculation of the 15% limit imposed by Listing Rule 7.1 and therefore effectively decreasing the number of Equity Securities which may be issued without Shareholder approval.
+If the Resolution is not passed, the Company will be able to proceed to issue Options, Performance Rights and Shares under the Plan, however the issue of those Options, Performance Rights and Shares will not fall within the exception to the calculation of the 15% limit imposed by Listing Rule 7.1 and therefore effectively decreasing the number of Equity Securities which may be issued without Shareholder approval.

-Note that a voting exclusion applies to Resolution 11 as set out in the Notice.
+Note that a voting exclusion applies to Resolution 9 as set out in the Notice.